paul-thebaud/foscia/website/docs/guides/implementations/jsonapi.md

 JSON:API implementation is an extended version of the [**HTTP adapter**](/docs/guides/implementations/http) and [**Object (de)serializer**](/docs/guides/implementations/object).
-You may check out those implementations to known about common behavior and configuration options.
+You may check out those implementations to learn more about common behavior and configuration options.

 :::